 Rebecca Willingham (Director) is a co-founder and the Artistic Director of The Sound, where she directed Symphony for Six Jonis, Red Bowl at the Jeffs, For Annie and Seagulls.
 Her directing credits include Tympanic Theatre, Commission Theatre, Broken Nose Theatre, 20% Theatre, Prologue Theatre, and The Ruckus.
 Rebecca has assistant directed at The Goodman Theatre, American Theater Company, Griffin Theatre, Theater Wit, and Steep Theatre.
 She is a member of the Lincoln Center Directors Lab and an alumna of Emerson College and the National Theatre Institute.
 Rebecca will be pursuing her MFA in Directing at The Theatre School at DePaul this fall. rebeccawillingham.com.

-Kate Lass (Fight and Intimacy Choreographer) is an actor and choreographer who is thrilled to be working with First Floor Theater for the first time.
+Kate Lass (Fight Choreographer) is an actor and choreographer who is thrilled to be working with First Floor Theater for the first time.
 Recent choreography credits include Romeo and Juliet and American Jornalero (Teatro Vista), Masque Macabre (Strawdog Theatre Company), Brooke Astor’s Last Affair (Chicago Musical Theatre Festival), Opportunities of Extinction and Other Ways to Resist (North Central College). katelass.com.

 Kasey Trouba (Stage Management) is so excited to be working on this collab with The Sound and First Floor Theater!
 Kasey is a stage manager, production manager, and arts administrator in Chicago.
 She has worked with About Face Theatre, The House Theatre, Greenhouse Theater, other theatre, and she is a company member with The Sound.
 She is also the co-founder of Asterisk Arts Collective.
 Many thanks to the women who keep her going!